 He was the first robber baron.
-Other familiar names associated with the nineteenth century — John D. Rockefeller, Andrew Carnegie, J. P. Morgan — were young men in the early days of their careers when he was at the peak of his fame.
+Other familiar names associated with the nineteenth century—John D. Rockefeller, Andrew Carnegie, J. P. Morgan—were young men in the early days of their careers when he was at the peak of his fame.
 Following the Civil War, he became the richest person in American history, and to this day remains the second-richest, bested only by Rockefeller.
-(Yes, richer by far than Bill Gates and Warren Buffett, insofar as such things can be determined.)
+(Yes, richer by far than Jeff Bezos, Bill Gates, and Warren Buffett, insofar as such things can be determined.)
 More importantly, he was one of the original architects of the modern corporation, “consolidating” one regional railroad into another to form one of the country’s first massive, impersonal corporations.
 And he singlehandedly restored order and stabilized the US economy in the midst of one of the most severe financial panics in our history.

 Winner of the National Book Award and the Pulitzer Prize for Nonfiction

 A life spanning 18 presidencies